hvitoi/tech-docs/cloud/aws/services/storage/DynamoDB/Table.md

 ## TimeToLiveSpecification

-- Automatically expire an item using its `timestamp` attribute (`ExpTime`)
+- Automatically expire an item using a `timestamp` key that can be configured
+  - The timestamp key must be in `epoch seconds` format
+  - Stores the time when it will be expired
+  - Must be `N` type key (number)
 - The deletion is not immediate.
-It can take up to 48 hours
+It can take up to 48 hours.
+If the table is long it can take even longer.
+Don't rely on it.
+- Free!
+Does not consume write throughput
+- Consumes `burst capacity`.
+That means that if the burst capacity is over, the deletion will be delay until it's recovered

 ## PointInTimeRecoverySpecification